rostro36/Notes/Big Data/Week 12/12_questions.md

 - What do we do if we have a very big label?
 	- Store a pointer to the very big label.
 - How are relationships(edges) stored?
-	- A double linked list of edges, because edges are not ordered in the data model and we need to discover all of them.
+	- Two double linked list of edges at each end, because edges are not ordered in the data model and we need to discover all of them.
-# bad wording
+	- source-previous, source-next
-- How can edges be traversed?
+	- target-previous, target-next
-	- s-previous, s-next, t-previous, t-next
+### RDF schemas
 - What can we do, if we want to limit/type RDF?
 	- RDF schemas
 - What do we mean with RDF is self-aware?